cmanriqueb/ATB_SF-LendingSystemIntegration/README.md

  - Update Loan: PUT /loan.php
  - Delete Loan: DELETE /loan.php

 Each endpoint expects a JSON payload with the necessary information to process the loan operation.
-Please refer to the specific PHP file for details on the expected payload structure.

 ### Configuration